vaipatel97/PRODIGY_CS_034/README.md

 ```
 3. 📜 The logged keystrokes will be saved in `key_log.txt`.

+## 📖 How It Works
+The keylogger uses the pynput library to monitor keyboard inputs.
+It captures:

+- Regular keys (e.g., letters, numbers).
+- Special keys (e.g., Enter, Tab, Backspace).
+- Formats and saves the keystrokes to a log file.

 ## ⚠️ Disclaimer
-This keylogger is intended for **educational purposes** only. 🏫 Do not use it for unethical activities. 🚫 Always get **explicit permission** before running it on any system.
+This keylogger is intended for **educational purposes** only.

+🏫 Do not use it for unethical activities.

+🚫 Always get **explicit permission** before running it on any system.

-## 📜 License
+## 🤝 Contributing
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📄
+Contributions are welcome!
+If you'd like to improve this project, feel free to fork the repository, make your changes, and submit a pull request.

+## 💬 Questions or Feedback?
+Feel free to reach out via GitHub Issues or contact me directly at vaipatel97@gmail.com

+**Disclaimer:** This tool is for educational purposes only.
+Use responsibly and always with proper authorization.